 When building your ORCID integration you will need to ensure that your integration allows your customers to meet the elements of Collect and Connect -- both technically and in terms of good user communications about what the system does and why.

 We recommend that your system at least meet the first two elements of Collect & Connect:

-- Display the authenticated iDs in your system as per our display guidelines, to signal to researchers that your system is plumbed to support their use of ORCID.
+- Display the authenticated iDs publicly in your system as per our display guidelines, to signal to researchers that your system is plumbed to support their use of ORCID.

 - Connect users’ data from your system to their ORCID records, enabling your customers to update their researchers records where required.

 - Collect users' data from their ORCID record to help populate data within your system or forms.